How to Bleed a Radiator

 FAQs

-It may be possible to bleed a radiator without a key.
-If your bleed plug has a small slit in the middle, you could open it with a flathead screwdriver.
+Yes, you can bleed some radiators without a key.
+For example, if your bleed plug has a small slit in the middle, you can open it with a flathead screwdriver.

-It is recommended that you bleed radiators at the start of the heating season.
-This allows you to check that your heating system is fully functional without any trapped air before you come to use it.
+You should bleed your radiators at the start of the heating season.
+This allows you to check your system is fully functional without any trapped air before you come to use it.

-This varies depending on the size of your radiator and the amount of air that is trapped inside.
-It usually takes around 20 to 30 seconds to bleed a radiator, but some larger radiators could take a full minute.
+This varies depending on the size of your radiator and the amount of air trapped inside.
+It usually takes around 20 to 30 seconds to bleed a radiator, but some larger radiators could take up to a minute.

 Ready to get a price for your home improvement project?